Spencer W. Kimball: Physical decline and death

 On March 28, 1975, his 80th birthday, Kimball said: "I can't believe that I am eighty years old....
 I don't feel eighty, and I don't think in those terms."
 However, Kimball suffered from a myriad of mostly minor health issues ranging from blurred vision to osteoarthritis in his spine.
 In July 1979, Kimball suffered a series of three minor strokes, theorized to have been caused by small nylon fibers shed by his artificial heart valve, which briefly incapacitated him but had little lasting effect.
 In September 1979, Kimball suddenly experienced loss of strength throughout his entire body without affecting his mental clarity.
 A CT scan indicated Kimball had a subdural hematoma, but its cause was never pinpointed.
-A neurosurgeon quickly drilled a small hole in Kimball's skull, just above his right ear, from which nearly one cup (235 mL) of blood and fluid drained out.
+A neurosurgeon drilled a small hole in Kimball's skull, just above his right ear, from which nearly one cup (235 mL) of blood and fluid drained out.
 Kimball left the hospital 12 days after his operation and insisted on participating in the October 1979 general conference.
 In November 1979, Kimball underwent a similar operation on another less severe hematoma.

 In the summer of 1981, Kimball's health began to decline rapidly.
 He began suffering from bouts of confusion and difficulty speaking.
 Realizing his deteriorating capacity and the poor health of his two counselors in the church's First Presidency, Kimball called Gordon B. Hinckley as an additional counselor to assist in the church's daily administration.
 Shortly following Hinckley's selection, Kimball developed a third subdural hematoma of greater seriousness than the previous two.
 The subsequent surgery left Kimball with intermittent difficulty in speaking and activity and further damaged his vision and hearing.
 By 1982, Kimball was rarely well enough to appear in public, and his leadership as church president was largely limited to giving final approval or denial to more important church matters that were brought to him by Hinckley.
 However, Kimball still attended at least one session of each semiannual general conference of the church until his death.
 At the Sunday afternoon session of the church's April 1982 general conference, Kimball unexpectedly took the pulpit to deliver a short closing message, which proved to be his final public address: